Is Ivy Poisonous to Humans? Exploring the Facts

 Protective Measures When Handling Ivy – Is Ivy Poisonous to Humans?

 When handling ivy, it is essential to take protective measures to prevent skin contact with the plant’s oils.
 Wearing gloves, long sleeves, pants, and boots can help protect the skin from exposure to the poison ivy plant.
-It is also important to wash clothing and equipment that have come into contact with the plant.
+It is also important to wash clothing and equipment that has come into contact with the plant.

 Decontamination and Cleaning After Exposure